North Yorkshire Police: History

-On 19 April 2007, it was announced that Grahame Maxwell was to become the new Chief Constable of North Yorkshire Police.
-Grahame Maxwell began his career with Cleveland Police and served in all ranks up to Chief Superintendent when he became District Commander in Middlesbrough.
-After completing the Strategic Command Course in 2000, he was appointed as an Assistant Chief Constable with West Yorkshire Police and during his four years there served as the ACC Specialist Operations and ACC Territorial Operations.
-Mr Maxwell was promoted to Deputy Chief Constable with South Yorkshire Police in January 2005 and become the Chief Constable of North Yorkshire Police on 17 May 2007.
+On 19 April 2007, it was announced that Grahame Maxwell was to become the new chief constable.
+Maxwell began his career with Cleveland Police and served in all ranks up to chief superintendent when he became district commander in Middlesbrough.
+After completing the Strategic Command Course in 2000, he was appointed as an assistant chief constable with West Yorkshire Police and during his four years there served as the ACC Specialist Operations and ACC Territorial Operations.
+Maxwell was promoted to deputy chief constable with South Yorkshire Police in January 2005 and become the Chief Constable of North Yorkshire Police on 17 May 2007.

-Dave Jones QPM, was appointed as chief constable in 2013 after serving as Assistant Chief Constable at the Police Service of Northern Ireland, where he had command of the Rural Division.
-He was awarded the Queen's Police Medal in the 2017 New Year Honours List and retired from the role in 2018.
+Dave Jones, was appointed as chief constable in 2013 after serving as assistant chief constable at the Police Service of Northern Ireland, where he had command of the Rural Division.
+He was awarded the Queen's Police Medal in the 2017 New Year Honours List, before retiring from the role in 2018.

-In July 2017, the force's headquarters was moved from Newby Wiske to Alverton Court in Northallerton.
+In July 2017, the force's headquarters was moved from Newby Wiske Hall to Alverton Court in Northallerton.
 The new headquarters is the former offices of the Rural Payments Agency.
 The previous headquarters at Newby Wiske is a grade II listed building and was becoming difficult to upgrade into the 21st century.
 The memorial stones commemorating those who have served the police in the region have been moved to the new headquarters from Newby Wiske.
 These include those who have died in the First and the Second World Wars and also those who have died in the line of duty.